dojo/framework/src/widget-core/README.md

 We also provide a suite of pre-built widgets to use in your applications: [(@dojo/widgets)](https://github.com/dojo/widgets).

-**WARNING** This is *alpha* software.
-It is not yet production ready, so you should use at your own risk.
+**WARNING** This is _beta_ software.
+While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
+This is not yet production ready, so you should use at your own risk.

 - [Usage](#usage)
 - [Features](#features)